#CMTAM23: Learn How to Navigate CMT

 - Host or Join a Walk 4 CMT Near You! – Register and learn more.

 - Join Our In-Person Cycle Events or Start Your Own Ride – Register and learn more.

 - Send CMT Info to Your Health Care Team – How much does your local doctor’s office know about CMT?
 You can play a vital role in CMT education!
-Invite your local neurologist, physical therapist, occupational therapist, your physician, and any other medical professionals involved in your care to join the CMT Clinical Summit – a summit designed specifically to bring education about CMT to healthcare professionals.
-Registration opens soon.
+Invite your local neurologist, physical therapist, occupational therapist, your physician, and any other medical professionals involved in your care to earn CME credit CMT Clinical Summit – a curriculum designed specifically to bring education about CMT to healthcare professionals.